CodeLinkIO/MoveAndWhap/README.md

 - Clone the project by running
   `git clone git@github.com:CodeLinkIO/MoveAndWhap.git`
 - Then run `cd MoveAndWhap`
-- Switch to the branch with Kurtosis package
-  `git checkout trile/mnw-be-kurtosis-package`
 - To make sure nothing run yet, clear everything by running
   `kurtosis clean -a`
 - At the root folder, run